FAMILY ADVOCACY AWARD

 Watch for 2023 to open in October 2023

 The Family Advocacy Award is Family and Children’s Services’ annual award recognizing people and organizations that make a difference for families.
-Family and Children’s Services is calling for nominations for its sixth annual Family Advocacy Award.
-You’re encouraged to submit a nomination online before January 29, 2021.
+Family and Children’s Services will be calling for nominations for its Eighth Annual Family Advocacy Award in October 2023.

 - Can be an individual or organization or group of individuals.